hserio/Mutation-Prediction/README.md

 After cloning the repository and installing any required dependencies, follow the steps below:

-1) Running the Data Retrieval program (Respond to the script prompts to refine the desired search)
+1) Running the Data Retrieval program (Respond to the script prompts to refine the NCBI search)

          python NCBI_Retrieval_Script.py